-This northwest Georgia railroad began its existence in 1881 when the Rome and Carrollton Railroad was chartered to build a line between those two cities.
+This northwest Georgia railroad began its existence in 1881 when the Rome & Carrollton Railroad was chartered to build a line between those two cities.
 It was not until 1884, however, when new ownership took over, that track construction began.

 The owners planned to extend the main line as far as Columbus, some 230 miles from Chattanooga, but no tracks were ever constructed beyond Carrollton.

 In 1889 the railroad operated 12 locomotives, 12 passenger cars, and 400 freight and miscellaneous cars.
 President J. D. Williamson and most of the other officers were residents of Rome.

-The line was bought by the Savannah and Western Railroad, a subsidiary of the Central of Georgia, in 1891.
+The line was bought by the Savannah & Western Railroad, a subsidiary of the Central of Georgia, in 1891.
 Soon after the purchase, the S&W and its parent Central

-It was sold to Simon Borg and Company and was reorganized as the Chattanooga, Rome and Southern Railway.
+It was sold to Simon Borg and Company and was reorganized as the Chattanooga, Rome & Southern Railroad.